Mabdou11/Text-From-Video/README.md

 #### some problems:
-    When video is not opened in a new tab, or is not refreshed, it does not load the app, that is because there is no video in the main page, and the extention does not refrech if you access a link from the same tab.
+  - When video is not opened in a new tab, or is not refreshed, it does not load the app, that is because there is no video in the main page, and the extention does not refrech if you access a link from the same tab.
   You either have to open in a new tab, or just refresh it.
    Similarly, if you get back to main youtube page from a video page, the app would still continue to run. (same cause, same solution).

+  - It does not fully work on fullscreen, or when you Enable/Disable Theater mode on YouTube without refreshing the page.

 ##### Next step:
+    - Fix those problems
-    - dynamically change the canvas size according to the video (now, you refrech)
+    - dynamically change the canvas size according to the video without refreshing
     - train the model on more fonts and styles

 This project is using tesseract.js version from https://github.com/naptha/tesseract.js